sfarhat/Convolutional-Forced-Alignment/story.md

  A little disappointment today: I was double checking my math and there was a teensy little bug in my Phoneme Error Rate math.
 Turns out the actual PER was around `33%` if we collapse the results, but `22.8%` if we do pre-collapsing edit distance.
 Sad, but I can't complain about results.
 Maybe it'll be a good idea to retrain the network for longer to bring that error down, but for the most part, it seems that it won't be getting that much better of a performance over CTC.
 Instead, I think it's important for us to focus on all the features added to the network by not using CTC.

  I also implemented the Alignment Error Rate described in the previous update.
-On the training set, it achieved `7.77\%` while on the test set it got `7.13\%`, for an overall AER of `7.45\%`.
+On the training set, it achieved `7.77%` while on the test set it got `7.13%`, for an overall AER of `7.45%`.
 So, it seems to be learning word boundaries quite well!
 Perhaps training more will help with PER, it seems we're good here.
 The only edge case is that I still need to handle Out of Vocabulary words.
 Maybe somethting like nearest neighbors kind of thing could work.

  Also, I'm considering implmenting the phoneme-to-word model to get a WER (but I think improving the PER might be a better first step before tackling that).
 From what I've been reading, it seems that a data-structure approach with the phoneme-to-word dictionary I have is where I should start looking.

  On an overall progress note, I've started writing things up in a preprint, which has helped me organize my thoughts and think about how I want to tell the story.
 So this README will be updated less frequently as I'm writing a lot of things there.

+ **8/2**

+ I'll be shelving this project for now.
+I accomplished what I set out to do: create a Forced Aligner based off of a Convolutional Neural Network.
+I've put my ideas altogether in a report that is linked in this repo and will be making it public.
+This long file will become a story for anybody who's interested in what my thought process was, beginning from knowing next-to-nothing about speech recognition, to finding holes in the current methods, to building an end-to-end system.
+It was a great learning experience.

+ It would be interesting to see a few things if this is ever re-visited: are there architectural changes I could make to improve it?
+How can we handle out of vocabulary (OOV) words?
+How does it perform on long inputs such as songs?
+Maybe one day we'll find out...